yaal-coop/canaille/doc/index.rst

 ========

 **Canaille** is a French word meaning *rascal*.
-It is roughly pronounced **Can I?**, as in *Can I access your data?* Canaille is a simple OpenID Connect provider based upon a LDAP database.
+It is roughly pronounced **Can I?**, as in *Can I access your data?* Canaille is a simplistic identity and authorization management software.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :

 - User profile and groups management;
 - Authentication, registration, email confirmation, "I forgot my password" emails;
 - OpenID Connect identity provider;
-- LDAP first-class citizenship;
+- postgresql, mariadb and OpenLDAP first-class citizenship;
 - Customizable, themable;
 - The code is easy to read and easy to edit!